By Glen C. Strathy

 Besides...

 Of course, writing a novel is hard.
-It seems especially hard when your manuscript is half-finished and you have no idea how to finish it, or when your finished draft is not up to the standards you need it to be and you have no idea how to make it better.
+It seems especially hard when your manuscript is half-finished and you have no idea how to finish it, or when your finished draft is not up to the standards you set for yourself and you have no idea how to make it better.
 It's hard when your publisher wants you to meet a deadline and you feel your work-in-progress is crap that you're too embarrassed to show your own mother, let alone anyone else.
 When you're in that situation, you may find it tempting to write a novel with AI, or at least use the AI to write the parts you are having trouble with.
 If an AI can point you toward a quick, easy solution, it might feel like a godsend.

 But shortcuts can leave you shortchanged.
 Writing an essay isn't just about earning a grade.
 There is value in learning how to research a topic, draw conclusions, and express your thoughts cogently.
 You grow as a person from writing the essay yourself.